lunaperegrina/lunaperegrina/README.md

   <img src="https://komarev.com/ghpvc/?username=pedroperegrinaa&style=for-the-badge"/>
 </p>

-<p align="center">👩‍💻 My name is Pedro Peregrina and I'm love code and art 🎨</p>

 ## **🧐 About:**

+    @@I am a lover of technology and art@@
+    + Living in Porto Seguro, Brazil 🇧🇷 AGUA COCA LATAO AGUA COCA LATAO
-- Pedro Peregrina, 20 years
+    - 20 years old (that's what they say...)
-- NodeJS and ReactJS programmer
+    !
+NodeJS and ReactJS programmer and always studying some technology
-- Interested in Rust and Web 3.0 stuff
+    # Interested in Rust, Web 3.0 stuff and how cookies are made

 ## 🛠 **My Tools:**